Botchan: Plot summary

 Mischief by the students turns out to be just the first salvo in a broader web of intrigue and villainy.
 The school's assistant head teacher (Red Shirt) and English teacher (Squash) are vying for the hand of the local beauty (Madonna), and two camps have formed within the middle school staff.
 Botchan struggles initially to see through the guises and sort out the players.
 After several missteps, he concludes that Squash and the head mathematics teacher (Porcupine) hold the moral high ground in the conflict.
 Red Shirt, who presents himself as a refined scholar, turns out to be highly superficial and self-serving.

 As the story progresses, Red Shirt schemes to eliminate his rivals.
 He begins by having Uranari (Squash) transferred to a remote post on the pretext of furthering his career.
 Next he uses a contrived street brawl and his newspaper connections to defame both mathematics teachers (Botchan and Porcupine) and to force Porcupine's resignation.

 Botchan and Porcupine realize that they cannot beat the system, so they scheme a way to get even.
 They stake out Red Shirt's known haunt, an inn near the hot springs town, and catch him and his sidekick Hanger-on sneaking home in the morning after overnighting with geisha.
 With his usual eloquence, Red Shirt points out that they have no direct proof of any wrongdoing.
-Botchan and Porcupine overcome this technicality by pummeling both Red Shirt and Hanger-on into submission on the spot.
+Botchan and Porcupine overcome this technicality by pummeling both Red Shirt and Yoshikawa into submission on the spot.

 After dispensing justice with his fists, Botchan drops a letter of resignation into the mail and immediately heads for the harbor.
 He returns to Tokyo, finds employment, and establishes a modest household with Kiyo.
 After Kiyo dies of pneumonia, he has her respectfully interred in his own family's grave plot.